How to Stay Motivated for Running – 14 Proven Tips

 Think about why you want to start running.
-If you genuinely enjoy running, you’re likelier to stick with it.
+If you genuinely enjoy running, you’re more likely to stick with it.

 Motivation doesn’t always magically appear; sometimes, you must make the first move.
 Just start moving, and I bet you’ll feel fantastic after you’ve gone for that run.